mhausenblas/addrable/README.md

     TEXTDATA =  %x23-2B / %x2D-3C / %x3E-7E  ; per RFC4180 (CSV format) but exclude ' ' (space) and '='
     DIGIT =  %x30-39 ; the digits 0-9 (cf. RFC5234 core rules)

-The Addrable syntax hence allows for one of three cases:

-1. **Indirect selection** (starting off with `where:`), with a comma-separated list of column-value pairs where:
- * `col`, being one of the values from the CSV file header row (aka as column), occurring at most once, and
- * `val`, which is a value in the respective selected column of a non-header row in the CSV file,
- * separated by an equal sign `=`
-2. **Column selection** (begins with `col:`), where the value is either:
- * one the values from the CSV file header row, in which case the respective column is selected and all rows of this columns are returned, or
- * the character `*`, meaning that the entire header row (all columns) are returned.
-3. **Row selection** (begins with `row:`), where the value is either:
- * a non-negative integer, denoting the row to select (starting with 0) - if the row exists, the entire row is returned, or
- * the character `*`, meaning that the number of rows is returned as an integer value.

-### Examples
-For example, for the [target table](https://github.com/mhausenblas/addrable/raw/master/data/table1.csv) introduced in the example above:

-* Examples for *indirect selection*
- * `where:city=Berlin` ...
-VALID indirect selection (see introductory example for result)
- * `where:city=Berlin,city=Galway` ...
-INVALID indirect selection as `city` can only occur once
- * `where:city=` ...
-INVALID indirect selection as the value is missing
- * `where:=Berlin` ...
-INVALID indirect selection as the value for the column is missing
- * `where:number=20` ...
-INVALID indirect selection as the column doesn't exist in the target table
-* Examples for *column selection*
- * `col:city` ...
-VALID column selection, yields [Berlin, London, Rom, Berlin, London, Rom]
- * `col:*` ...
-VALID column selection, yields [city, person, visits]
- * `col:` ...
-INVALID column selection as the value for the column is missing
- * `col:meh` ...
-INVALID column selection as the column doesn't exist in the target table
-* Examples for *row selection*
- * `row:2` ...
-VALID row selection, yields [Rom, Richard, 1]
- * `row:*` ...
-VALID row selection, yields 6
- * `row:` ...
-INVALID row selection as the value for the row is missing
- * `row:42` ...
-INVALID row selection as the row doesn't exist in the target table

 ## Acknowledgements
 The following people influenced the design of Addrable and came up with improvements: [Richard Cyganiak](https://github.com/cygri) for the initial idea of how to render slices as well as for his proposal to extend Addrables to address rows; [KevBurnsJr](https://github.com/KevBurnsJr) for pointing out the similarity with [JSON hyper-schema](http://tools.ietf.org/html/draft-zyp-json-schema) and for the Addrable sales-pitch 'a CSV query interface implemented in URL fragments'.